Key Contacts: SENCo: Nicola Wilby

 The following categories are used to identify students:

-Students are added to the additional needs support register when their primary need is not SEND but they are receiving support to reduce or remove barriers to learning.
+Students are added to the additional support register when their primary need is not SEND but they are receiving support to reduce or remove barriers to learning.
 For example, the use of a chrome book or coloured paper resources.

 SEN (K)